mitulgolakiya/laravel-api-generator/README.md

 Steps to Get Started
 ----------------------

-1.Require this package with composer using the following command:
+1. Require this package with composer using the following command:

         composer require mitulgolakiya/laravel-api-generator